FoNE: Precise Single-Token Number Embeddings via Fourier Features: Methods

 \section{Methods}

-Building on insights from prior studies \cite{zhou2024pre} that highlight the importance of Fourier features in numerical embeddings, we propose Fourier Number Embedding.
+Building on insights from prior studies \citep{zhou2024pre} that highlight the importance of Fourier features in numerical embeddings, we propose Fourier Number Embedding.
 Unlike existing methods that often require digit-wise tokenization or pre-training to handle numeric tasks, FoNE directly maps numbers into compact Fourier representations.

-In Section \ref{sec:fne}, we introduce FoNE, where each digit is represented with two entries in their embeddings.
-In Section \ref{sec:fnp}, we introduce the Fourier number loss function and Fourier number prediction, which demonstrate how we decode the last hidden states from Fourier space to number space to compute loss and make the prediction.
-In Section \ref{sec:inco} we show how we incorporate our method into input sequences.
-The complete process is shown in Figure \ref{fig:teaser1}.
+Sections~\ref{sec:fne}, \ref{sec:fnp}, and \ref{sec:inco} describe our embedding, decoding, and integration methods, respectively.
+The complete process is shown in Figure \ref{fig:decoder}.